marek5050/marek5050.github.io/_my_resume/work-3-sotera.md

 link: "http://soteradefense.com/"
 ---

-* Full stack development using Node, Angular, and Twitter Bootstrap.
+* Create minimally viable products for demonstrations and proof of concept.
-* Rapid creation of minimally viable products, from concept to initial stable.
+* Full stack development using Node, Angular,and MongoDB.